 Mark Vieth, Senior Vice President at Cavarocchi Ruscio Dennis Associates and the Foundation for Peripheral Neuropathy’s advocacy consultant in Washington DC, provided an update on FPN’s efforts to include peripheral neuropathy in the list of conditions and diseases eligible for research funding under the Department of Defense’s Peer-Reviewed Medical Research Program.

 The Campaign: Get PN included in the DoD Research Funding Budget

-Through the concerted effort of our constituents and associates, including support groups and peripheral neuropathy groups across the U.S., we had a ground swell of letters written to U.S. Senators by constituents supporting our cause.
-Through this, Mr. Vieth was able to personally meet with the Senators to encourage them to vote for the inclusion of peripheral neuropathy for research funding.
-Through letter or through personal meetings, more than half the U.S. Senators in Washington were contacted and heard our story.
+Through the concerted effort of our constituents and associates, including support groups and peripheral neuropathy groups across the U.S., we had a ground swell of letters written to U.S. senators by constituents supporting our cause.
+Through this, Mr. Vieth was able to personally meet with the senators to encourage them to vote for the inclusion of peripheral neuropathy for research funding.
+Through letters or through personal meetings, more than half the U.S. senators in Washington were contacted and heard our story.

 Campaign update: July, 2019

 Mr. Vieth’s update on our campaign is provided below: